tduyng/tduyng.github.io/content/blog/new-home-for-my-website/index.md

 - Support image preview for social sharing posts

-You can find more details in the [Tapi documentation](https://github.com/welpo/tabi).
+You can find more details in the [Tabi documentation](https://github.com/welpo/tabi).

 And the best part about static site generators is that they use markdown, so I won't lose much time migrating the technology.